Yajie-Z/HLC2/README.md

 # HLC2
-A highly efficient cross-matching framework for large astronomical catalogues in hybrid computing platforms
+A highly efficient cross-matching framework for large astronomical catalogues on heterogeneous computing environments

 This is the main source code of HLC2, which can perform cross-matching between two astronomical catalogues.
 HLC2 is a high performance command-line cross-matching tool running on the Linux platform, which is implemented in C and C++.